Mahdi-Kalfat/EmergencySystem4Twin5/README.md

 ## 📘 Overview

-This repository contains the source code and documentation for an **academic Emergency Response Management System**.
-The system aims to enhance emergency response operations by offering centralized management of users, personnel, ambulances, patients, resources, and complaint handling.
-It ensures real-time coordination and efficient communication between various emergency services.
+This repository contains the source code and documentation for an academic project titled **Intelligent Emergency Response Management System**, developed as part of the integrated project at **Esprit School of Engineering**.
+The system aims to optimize emergency department (ED) operations by improving resource allocation, patient flow, and real-time data exchange between healthcare professionals.
+It enhances **patient satisfaction**, reduces **waiting times**, and ensures **effective medical intervention** in critical scenarios.

 ## ✨ Features